GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 ![Double write to GreptimeDB and InfluxDB](/migrate-influxdb-to-greptimedb.drawio.svg)

+1. Write data to both GreptimeDB and InfluxDB to avoid data loss during migration.
+2. Export all historical data from InfluxDB and import the data into GreptimeDB.
+3. Stop writing data to InfluxDB and remove the InfluxDB server.

 ### Simultaneously write data to both GreptimeDB and InfluxDB

 Simultaneously writing data to both GreptimeDB and InfluxDB is an effective strategy to prevent data loss during migration.